spotman/kohana-multi-site/README.md

 =================

 Simple module for Kohana framework for handling multiple sites upon one Kohana instance.
-Module provides one directory for each site (it works exact like additional "application" directory in Kohana CFS).
+The module provides one directory for each site (it works exact like additional "application" directory in Kohana CFS).

-**This module is an early alpha version so everything may be changed later.**

 Installation